-No standard or interpretation was published by the IASB since the closing date or up to the date these consolidated financial statements were approved.
+No standards or interpretations were published by the IASB since the closing date or up to the date these consolidated financial statements were approved.

 Note 2.7 Use of estimates

 Preparing financial statements in accordance with international financial reporting standards requires Group management to make estimates and use certain assumptions that are likely to impact the carrying value of assets and liabilities, shareholders' equity, income and expense items, and information provided in the notes to the financial statements.